-Within the Cessnock Local Government Area there are currently four active Chambers of Commerce, an incorporated Tourism Association and an industry group representing the viticulture industry.
-The Lower Hunter Business Enterprise Centre and Business Incubator is located at Kurri Kurri.
-Council works closely with all of these groups on a range of projects and partnerships resulting in the establishment of strong communication channels with the business community.
+Within the Cessnock Local Government Area there are a number of active Chambers of Commerce, and incorporated industry groups representing business.
+Council works closely with all of these groups on a range of projects under a partnership called Advance Cessnock City.

 Volunteering - You too can make a difference